qubixint/jSpreadsheet/README.md

 ### Or using standalone library/js plugin

 [Download ZIP](https://github.com/jspreadsheet/ce/archive/master.zip)
-put and use the files of `dist` folder in your project (js library and css files)
+ and and then use the files of `dist` folder in your project (js library and css files)

 ## Usage